 Avoid overwhelming overhead lights and instead opt for smaller lamps.
 For example, clip-on lamps are a perfect addition to your workspace because they can be easily moved around to suit the areas where you need the light the most, while statement lamps are nice accent pieces that give off lots of light within a particular area.
 Whatever your lamp’s style, make sure you invest in the right bulb so you get adequate light.

 Proper lighting in your office will boost your mood, keep your eyes from straining and help you feel less drowsy.
 We could all use an extra burst of energy when working from home!

 If you’re in a room with lots of dim lighting, it could make you feel tired and lethargic.
 Imagine staring at a bright computer screen all day in a low-lit room – it’s enough to fill you with dread for the working day ahead!

 3. Choose a neutral shade for your walls

 We all know that giving a room a fresh lick of paint can give it a new lease of life.
 Bold and bright colours might be great for a photograph, but hues like orange or red aren’t a great choice for a home office as they can be stimulating and distracting.

 However, having an office completely devoid of colour can make your space feel sterile and not very inspiring to work in.

-Instead, it’s best to go for more neutral and subtle shades on your walls like taupes, greys or even light blues, and hire a professional painter and decorator to help you.
+Instead, it’s best to go for more neutral and subtle shades on your walls like taupes, greys or even light blues, and hire professional commercial painters to help you.
 If you don’t want your office to be completely neutral, then add little pops of colour in the form of photos, desk accessories and accent pieces.

 In addition to their insights on home décor searches, Next also looked into the most popular colours for some of the key themes identified – including Scandi, Indian, Biophilic, Rustic, Farmhouse and Modern.
 Similarly to our tips, they found that the palettes predominantly feature neutral greys, light greens and blues.